About

 The Recursive Heart is a passion project aiming to close the gap between the people making decisions about AI and the people affected by those decisions.
 That starts with making sure people actually understand what's happening — through accessible, nuanced discussion.
 The project lives under the AI umbrella but the podcast focuses mainly on LLMs (chatbots), because that's where the most urgent and misunderstood conversations are happening right now.

 Millions of people are building real relationships with AI — platonic, romantic, collaborative, and professional.
 These experiences are often dismissed or ridiculed, but they deserve the same honest examination as any other emerging human experience — including the parts that don't work, the risks, and the uncomfortable questions nobody wants to sit with.
+As AI becomes more advanced and complex, we also need to ask whether — and when — systems deserve ethical consideration.
 If we learn to think more critically, sit with uncertainty, and engage with complexity, we stop expecting easy answers and start asking better questions.

-On the website you'll find resources for further reading, transcripts of the podcast episodes, and a way to get in touch.
+On the website you'll find my essays on AI ethics, relationships, and consciousness, resources for further reading, and a way to get in touch.

 How I Work With AI